 Encrypting Data in Motion

 Many companies also want to protect data as it is passed between nodes.
 Normally, this traffic sits on its own interconnect, and it is segmented away from any other network access.
 This is typically enough protection for most use cases.
-Since we see more cloud and virtualized deployments of Pivotal Greenplum, there are more requests to encrypt the traffic that passes between the nodes.
+Since we see more cloud and virtualized deployments of VMware Tanzu Greenplum, there are more requests to encrypt the traffic that passes between the nodes.
 Zettaset’s XCrypt Full Disk encryption for DIM (Data In Motion) installs and manages the pieces that allow you to encrypt data as it passes between nodes.
-The encryption is applied to communication from the master to segment hosts, segment hosts to the master, and between the segment hosts themselves.
+The encryption is applied to communication from the primary to segment hosts, segment hosts to the primary, and between the segment hosts themselves.

 Read the complete blog by Tanzu’s Scott Kahler and Ian Redzic here.
-The article provides a comprehensive description of how Zettaset works in Pivotal Greenplum or VMware Tanzu GemFire environments.
+The article provides a comprehensive description of how Zettaset works in VMware Tanzu Greenplum or VMware Tanzu GemFire environments.